danielspaniel/ember-data-change-tracker/README.md

   - has a ```rollbackAttributes()``` method to rollback attributes

  - This addon:
-    - tracks modifications in attributes that are object/json
+    - tracks modifications in attributes that are object/json/custom type
     - tracks replacement of belongsTo associations
     - tracks replacement/changes in hasMany associations
     - adds a ```changed()``` method to DS.Model